garrandall/popular-music-data/tracks/carlene-phil-vassar.md

 She said, "I bet you don't remember, I guess it's been forever."
 It took a second to put it all together and I said.

-Ooh la la la la la
+Ohla la la la la
 Looking good Carlene
 Woh my my my my my
 Times been good to you